These animal-themed games make it fun to learn about animals' characteristics and habitats. You can even create your own new species!

 In the newest game at Switch Zoo, you can build six of world's biomes by choosing the right plants, animal, temperature range and precipitation.
 Each biome begins with a map and description to introduce the biome you're about to build: Arctic Tundra, Taiga, Deciduous Forest, Grass Savanna, Tropical Rainforest, or Arid Desert.
 Build all six biomes to become a Biome Master.

 Have fun learning about carnivores, herbivores, omnivores, and scavengers with three games based on animals' diets.

 Where Do I Live?

-This animal geography game will challenge your students' knowledge as they move the animals to their natural homes.
-Students can use the Animal Homing Device to see the answer for animals they can't locate.
+This animal geography game will challenge your knowledge of where animals live, as you move the animals to their natural homes.
+Use the Animal Homing Device to see the answer for animals you can't place.

 Medieval Art Mixed Breed Animals

 Art teacher Linda Woods shares her great lesson plan that references fantastic beasts in myth and legend, and uses Switch Zoo to generate ideas.
 To see drawings created by fifth grade students using the lesson plan, go to Mixed Breed Animal Drawings.

 Visit the Lesson Plans page for simple science and creative writing plans for younger children, and links to Switch Zoo Lesson Plans off-site.